 What about overengineering in designs?

-But in the end, what is a car used for?
-It’s used to get you from point A to point B.
+But in the end, the primary function of a car is to get you from point A to point B on a highway.

 Make simplicity a staple in your design criteria for all projects